-Clause X. Scope of rules
+Clause XII.
+Scope of rules

-- 1. The general provisions of these rules shall apply to all units of the Party and the model rules and standing orders appended to these constitutional rules shall apply to:
+- The general provisions of these rules shall apply to all units of the Party and the model rules and standing orders appended to these constitutional rules shall apply to:

-- A. CLPs
+- A. CLPs;

-- B. member branches organised within CLPs
+- B. member branches organised within CLPs;

-- C. Women's Branches
+- C. Women's Branches;

-- D. Young Labour and Young Labour Branches
+- D. Young Labour and Young Labour Branches;

-- E. Local Campaign Forums (LGCs)
+- E. Local Government Committees (LGCs);

-- F. local government Labour groups
+- F. local government Labour groups;

-- G. the Scottish executive, Welsh executive and English Regional Executive Committees, including when acting as European Constituency Labour Parties.
+- G. the Scottish executive, Welsh executive and English Regional Executive Committees, including when acting as European Constituency Labour Parties; and

-- H. BAME Branches
+- H. BAME Branches.

-- 2. The NEC shall have the authority to sanction, where the NEC considers local circumstances render it necessary, modifications in the rules laid down by Party conference for the various Party units.
-Such modifications shall comply with the spirit and intention of the rules adopted by Party conference and may not alter the Party objects, the basis or conditions of affiliated and individual membership, vary the procedure for the selection of parliamentary or local government candidates (except as provided for in the rules) or effect a change in the relationship between CLPs and the Party.
+- 2. The NEC shall have the authority to:

+- A. where the NEC considers local circumstances render it necessary, modify the rules laid down by Party conference for the various Party units.
+Such modifications shall comply with the spirit and intention of the rules adopted by Party conference and may not alter the Party's objects, the basis or conditions of affiliated and individual membership, vary the procedure for the selection of parliamentary or local government candidates (except as provided for in the rules) or effect a change in the relationship between CLPs and the Party; and
-- 3. Party units may adopt additional rules which shall not contravene the provisions contained in the rules adopted by Party conference and must be submitted to the NEC for endorsement prior to final adoption and implementation; pending such endorsement or rejection no such additional rule may be invoked.

-- 4. The existing constitution and rules, or any part thereof, may be amended, altered or additions made thereto by resolutions carried on a card vote at Party conference in the manner provided for in the procedural rules for Party conference which are appended hereto.
-Notice of resolution embodying any such proposal must be sent to the General Secretary at the Head Office of the Party also in the manner provided for in the procedural rules.